 The accompaniment for Pratt City Blues resembles a more typical boogie woogie standing bass except that Williams throws in a rhythmic twist.
 Sometimes the downbeat is emphasized but at other times the emphasis is between the beats, with the lower note of the standing bass absent on beats one and/or three.

-Jabo Williams’s recordings can be found on Boogie Woogie and Barrelhouse Piano Vol. 1.
+Jabo Williams’s recordings can be found on Boogie Woogie and Barrelhouse Piano Vol. 1 from Document Records.
 The sound quality on most of the tracks is not great because the source 78s are very rare.
 Williams’s piano solos can also be found separately in other collections.

 Note: The recording of Pratt City Blues is in the key of F# major which is very unusual for blues and not very practical.
 Most likely the apparatus was not working properly when the track was recorded.
 If you compare the pitch at the beginning of the track with the ending it is apparent that the pitch has drifted just during the recording.
 (A good example of this is the two takes of Bessie Tucker’s Mean Old Jack Stropper Blues, both recorded August 10, 1928.
 Take 2 clearly in the key of G major while take 1 lies somewhere between G and F#.
 While the guitar on the recording could easily have been re-tuned, it is extremely unlikely that would happen to the piano.)
 Thus, the scores and audio examples of Pratt City Blues have been presented in the more likely key of F major, same as Jab Blues.